DHRI-Curriculum/NLTK_DHRI/lessons.md

 print(stops)
 ```

 Now we want to go through all of the words in our text, and if that word is in the stop words list, remove it from our list.
 Otherwise, we want it to skip it.
-(The code below is VERY slow, so it may take some time to process).
+(The code below is slow, so it may take some time to process).
 The way we can write this in Python is:

 ```python
 text1_stops = []